Top 15 Best Quarterbacks of All Time

 2. Peyton Manning

-Peyton Manning played in the NFL for 18 seasons, 14 of which for the Indianapolis Colts.
+Peyton Manning played in the NFL for 18 seasons, 14 of which were for the Indianapolis Colts.
 He is one of the best quarterbacks ever, spending the final four years of his legendary career with the Denver Broncos before retiring in 2015.
 Manning is a two-time Super Bowl champion and comes from a family of successful football players.
 His father, Archie Manning, played for the New Orleans Saints and made two Pro Bowls appearances.
 Peyton’s younger brother, Eli, is also a two-time Super Bowl champion with the New York Giants.

 • Passer Rating: 96.5